30 Cold, Hard Facts About Die Hard

 8. BRUCE WILLIS WAS CONSIDERED A COMEDIC ACTOR AT THE TIME.

 Die Hard’s producers had nothing against Bruce Willis, of course.
-But he wasn’t an immediate choice for the role—up until that point, he was known solely as a comedic actor, not an action star.
-How times have changed!
-Following the success of the film, the action genre really became Willis’ bread and butter, and although he has two Emmys for his comedy work, it has remained as such to this day.
+He just wasn’t an immediate choice for the role because, up until that point, he was known solely as a comedic actor, not an action star.
+Following the success of the film, the action genre really became Willis’s bread and butter, and although he has two Emmys for his comedy work, it has remained as such to this day.